Non-Uniform Quantum Fourier Transform: Abstract

 \section{Abstract}

-The Discrete Fourier Transform (DFT) is central to the analysis of uniformly sampled signals, yet many practical applications involve non-uniform sampling, requiring the Non-Uniform Discrete Fourier Transform (NUDFT).
-While quantum algorithms for the standard DFT are well established, a corresponding framework for the non-uniform case remains underdeveloped.
-This work introduces a quantum algorithm for the Non-Uniform Quantum Fourier Transform (NUQFT) based on a low-rank factorization of the NUDFT matrix.
-The factorization is translated into an explicit quantum construction using block encodings, Quantum Signal Processing, and the Linear Combination of Unitaries framework, yielding an $\epsilon$-accurate block encoding of the NUDFT matrix with controlled approximation error from both classical truncation and quantum implementation.
-Under standard oracle access assumptions for non-uniform sampling points, we derive explicit, non-asymptotic gate-level resource estimates.
-The resulting complexity scales polylogarithmically with target precision, quadratically with the number of qubits through the quantum Fourier transform, and logarithmically with a geometry-dependent conditioning parameter induced by the non-uniform grid.
-This establishes a concrete and resource-efficient quantum analogue of the NUDFT and provides a foundation for quantum algorithms on irregularly sampled data.
+The Discrete Fourier Transform (DFT) is fundamental to the analysis of uniformly sampled signals; however, many practical settings involve non-uniform sampling, necessitating the Non-Uniform Discrete Fourier Transform (NUDFT).
+While efficient quantum algorithms for the standard DFT are well established, a systematic treatment of the non-uniform case remains limited.
+We present a quantum algorithm for the Non-Uniform Quantum Fourier Transform (NUQFT) based on a low-rank approximation.
+This factorization is translated into an explicit quantum algorithm, yielding an $\epsilon$-accurate block encoding with rigorously controlled errors arising from both classical truncation and quantum implementation.
+The resulting complexity scales polylogarithmically in the target precision, quadratically in the number of qubits, and logarithmically in a geometry-dependent conditioning parameter induced by the non-uniform sampling grid.
+Numerical experiments validate the predicted low-rank truncation behavior, confirm the mild precision dependence on the geometry parameter, and demonstrate small-scale implementations of the key unitary primitives.